Environmental Impact Statement for Authorizing Changes to the Falcon Launch Program at Vandenberg Space Force Base

 • Environmental Impact Statement for Authorizing Changes to the Falcon Launch Program at Vandenberg Space Force Base

-The United States (U.S.) Department of the Air Force (DAF) welcomes your scoping comments on the Environmental Impact Statement for Authorizing Changes to the Falcon Launch Program at Vandenberg Space Force Base.
-To ensure the DAF has sufficient time to consider public scoping comments during preparation of the Draft EIS, please submit comments within the 45-day scoping period, which ends on Jan.
-27, 2025.
+The Department of the Air Force (DAF) welcomes public comments on the Draft Environmental Impact Statement (EIS) for Authorizing Changes to the Falcon Launch Program at Vandenberg Space Force Base, California.
+To ensure the DAF has sufficient time to consider public comments during preparation of the Final EIS, please submit comments within the 45-day public review and comment period, which closes July 7, 2025.

 The DAF will consider each comment during the EIS process, and all comments will become part of the public record.
 Comments, including attachments, must not exceed a 20-megabyte file size.
 Do not submit confidential, sensitive, or protected information.

-Public input allows DAF to make better-informed decisions.
-Letters or other written or verbal comments provided may be published in this EIS.
-Providing personal information is voluntary.
-Private addresses will be compiled to develop a stakeholders inventory.
-However, only the names of the individuals making comments and specific comments will be disclosed.
-Personal information, home addresses, telephone numbers, and email addresses will not be published in this EIS.
+Public input allows DAF to make more informed decisions.
+Written or verbal comments provided may be published in the Final EIS.
+Email addresses will be compiled to develop a stakeholder’s inventory.
+However, only the names of the individuals making comments will be disclosed.
+Personal information, such as email addresses and home addresses, will not be published in the EIS.

 • Information